 It’s pretty simple to take a screenshot on any other Android tablet or phone (i.e., not one that’s a Samsung device).
 It’s worth noting that the method will be slightly different between models, but the below method should work for all non-Samsung Android phones that run on Android 4.0 Ice Cream Sandwich or later.

 - Press the Power button and Volume down key at the same time.

 - Hold them down until you hear an audible click or a screenshot sound.
 You should also see a small capture animation.

 - Along with the audible click, you’ll also get a notification about the screenshot.
 Most Android smartphones give you the option to edit or crop the screenshot immediately.

 - If you go looking for it later, you’ll have to dig through the Gallery or Photos app on your phone.
 Keep in mind that screenshots end up in their own separate folder, not the camera roll.

-If you’re working with an older version dating back as far as 2.3 Gingerbread, you have to actually download an app from the Play Store in order to take a screenshot.
+If you’re working with an older version dating back as far as 2.3 Gingerbread, you have to download an app from the Play Store to take a screenshot.
 One of the best options for this is Screenshot Easy, but we also like No Root Screenshot It if you don’t want to root your device.

 - Samsung Galaxy S21 vs. Galaxy S21 Plus vs. Galaxy S21 Ultra: Is bigger better?